BartoszJanowski/next-product-site/docs/infrastructure/products-database.md

-# Products Infrastructure Documentation
+# Products Database Documentation

-This document describes the infrastructure setup using Docker Compose for the Products API.
-It includes configuration for a PostgreSQL database container.
+This document describes the local database setup using Docker Compose for the Products API.
+It includes configuration for a PostgreSQL database container for local testing purposes.

 ---